Angela Billingham, Baroness Billingham

-Angela Theodora Billingham, Baroness Billingham (born 31 July 1939) is a British Labour politician and former MEP for Northamptonshire and Blaby.
+Angela Theodora Billingham, Baroness Billingham (born 31 July 1939), is a British Labour politician who was an MEP for Northamptonshire and Blaby from 1994 to 1999.
+She was later a member of the House of Lords as a life peer from 2000 to 2026.

 Early life

 Born Angela Theodora Case in Liverpool, she was educated at Aylesbury Grammar School, the Institute of Education and the Department of Education, University of Oxford.
 She became a teacher, working in education for thirty-five years until 1995.

 Political career

 Baroness Billingham was a councillor for many years.
 From 1970 to 1974, she served on Banbury Borough Council, then from 1974 to 1984 on Cherwell District Council.
 She was Mayor of Banbury in 1976.
 She was an Oxfordshire county councillor from 1993 to 1994.
 She stood for Parliament in 1992 for Banbury, without success.

 Billingham was elected to the European Parliament for Northamptonshire and Blaby in 1994.
 In 1999, she unsuccessfully stood for the European Parliament in the new East Midlands Region.
-She was made a life peer as Baroness Billingham, of Banbury in the County of Oxfordshire on 2 May 2000 and sits on the Labour benches.
+She was made a life peer as Baroness Billingham, of Banbury in the County of Oxfordshire on 2 May 2000 and sat on the Labour benches, until her exclusion from the House on 13 May 2026.